tlswg/snip/draft-ietf-tls-snip.md

 and the server choice under the integrity protection provided by the TLS handshake.

-This downgrade protection functions because protocol negotiation is part of the TLS handshake.
+Downgrade protection in ALPN functions because protocol negotiation is part of the TLS handshake.
 The introduction of semantically-equivalent protocols that use incompatible handshakes introduces new opportunities for downgrade attack.
 For instance, it is not possible to negotiate the use of HTTP/2 based on an attempt to connect using HTTP/3.
 The former relies on TCP, whereas the latter uses UDP.
 These protocols are therefore mutually incompatible and ALPN cannot be used to securely select between the two.

-This document defines an extension to TLS that allows clients to discover when servers support alternative protocols that are incompatible with the currently-selected TLS version.
-This might be used to avoid downgrade attack caused by interference in protocol discovery mechanisms.
+This document defines an extension to TLS that allows clients to discover when a server supports alternative protocols that are incompatible with the protocol in use.
+This might be used to detect a downgrade attack.

 Downgrade protection for incompatible protocols only works for services provided by the same logical server (see {{ls}}).
-Consequently, the protection only applies to servers that operate from the same IP address and port number from the perspective of the client.
+That is, the protection only applies to servers that operate from the same IP address and port number from the perspective of the client.

-This extension is motivated by the addition of new mechanisms, such as
+This extension is motivated by the addition of new protocols such as HTTP/3
-{{?SVCB=I-D.ietf-dnsop-svcb-httpssvc}}.
-SVCB enables the discovery of servers that support multiple different protocols, some of which are incompatible.
-The extension can also be used to authenticate protocol choices that are discovered by other means.
+{{HTTP3}} that are semantically equivalent, but incompatible with existing protocols.

+These downgrade protections are intended to work for any method that a client might use to discover that a server supports a particular protocol.
+Special considerations for HTTP Alternative Services {{!ALTSVC}} is included in
+{{alt-svc}} and a discussion of SVCB {{?SVCB=I-D.ietf-dnsop-svcb-httpssvc}} can be found in {{svcb-dns}}.

 # Terminology